8 Annoying Things About Being a Left Handed Guitarist

 4. Uninspiring Color Choices

 All left handed players love gloss black guitars, right?
-At least that’s what many brands would have you believe judging by their southpaw range!
+At least that’s what many brands would have you believe judging by their southpaw ranges!

 While the right handed versions of guitars will often come in a plethora of colors, their left handed counterparts will oftentimes only come in a single hue.
-Usually black.
+Often black.
 Gloss black.

 Left Handed Black Guitar